Melthen-bor/GoldScript/README.md

    A:Gold is shiny along with light and this programming language having the intention of being a metaphorical light in the dark for programmers and it is meant for scripting therefore GoldScript
 7. Q:Why is it an imperitive language?

-   A:Portability reasons. remember this is meant to be imbedded.
+   A:Portability reasons. remember this is meant to be embedded.
 Also it increases readability
 ## Development process
 1. Brainstorm
 2. Implement in branch{development}